-(Last Updated on : 25/09/2014)
+(Last Updated on : 19-08-2017)

-Virechana is defined as a purgative treatment that purifies and cleanses the small intestine and other associated pitta
+is defined as a purgative treatment that purifies and cleanses the small intestine and other associated pitta

 - dominant organs such as the gall bladder and liver, mainly in the mid-zone of the body.
 This treatment can be performed in any season depending on the severity of the diseases.

 Benefits of Virechana

-states that the effect of the purgative herbs subsides after a short time and the patient is left feeling stronger and more vital because all the toxins and waste materials from the body have been removed.
 Virechana is a very controlled process, which gathers aama from many pitta locations in the body and concentrates it in the small intestine and then eliminates it.
 This therapy also purifies pitta function and consequently balances and strengthens all the metabolic processes of the body.

 Virechana treatment is also beneficial for all types of pitta associated disorders of the body.
 It includes colitis

-, hyperacidity, chronic headaches, allergies
+, hyperacidity, chronic headaches

-, skin diseases like acne
+and skin diseases

-Caution about Virechana
+Cautions about Virechana

 Virechana is never prescribed to persons who have fever